Nadine2016/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 - Number of data copies that you want to store across worker nodes
 - Sharing of volumes across pods

-For more information about how to create your own storage class and add Portworx storage to your app, see the [IBM Cloud Kubernetes Service documentation](https://cloud.ibm.com/docs/containers?topic=containers-portworx#getting-started).
+For more information about how to create your own storage class and add Portworx storage to your app, see the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-portworx#add_portworx_storage) or [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#add_portworx_storage) documentation.
 For an overview of supported configurations in a PVC, see [Dynamic Provisioning of PVCs](/portworx-install-with-kubernetes/storage-operations/create-pvcs/dynamic-provisioning/).

 ## What's next?
 Now that you set up Portworx on your IBM Cloud Kubernetes Service cluster, you can explore the following features: